scala/scala3/docs/docs/reference/changed/lazy-vals.md

 ---

 Lazy val initialization no longer guarantees safe publishing.
-This change was done to avid the performance overhead of thread synchonization because many lazy vals are only used in a single-threaded context.
+This change was done to avoid the performance overhead of thread synchonization because many lazy vals are only used in a single-threaded context.

 To get back safe publishing you need to annotate a lazy val with `@volatile`.
 In